KSSno/Klimakverna-Pilot1/README.md

 The console output of the job is stored in `/lustre/storeC-ext/users/klimakverna/development/jobs/ERR_Klimakverna.<job_id>`.

-# Run testcase 8
+### Run testcase 8

-Testcase 8 can be run with default configuration from the command line by
+Testcase 8 can be run from the command line by

 ```console
 python /lustre/storeC-ext/users/klimakverna/development/Klimakverna-Pilot1/tools/run_testcase_8.py
 ```

-To use other configurations in the calcualtion a configuraion file can be used or option can be set directly in the command line.
+Default configuration is then used in the calculations.
+There are two options to run with modified configuration, either use a configuraion file or set options directly in the command line.

-For an example of a configuration file see `/lustre/storeC-ext/users/klimakverna/development/Klimakverna-Pilot1/tools/example_config.json`.
+An example of a configuration file is found at `/lustre/storeC-ext/users/klimakverna/development/Klimakverna-Pilot1/tools/example_config.json`.
 Run with a configuration file by

 ```console